-This rock, Pedra da Gávea, is the world ’s largest coastal monolith.
+This rock, Pedra da Gávea, is the world’s largest coastal monolith and one of the best tourist attractions in Brazil.
 The top of the Pedra da Gávea is 2,762 ft (842 m) above sea level, meaning you’ve reached the highest point of Rio de Janeiro.

 From here, you can literally look over the city, the mountains in the Tijuca forest, and Leblon Beach.

 But before you put your hiking shoes on, I recommend you book a local guide as the trail can be quite challenging at the end, and it requires some equipment.

 The Pedra da Gávea is a hotspot for adventure lovers, and if you’re looking for a unique thing to do in Rio de Janeiro, you’ve found it.